ahasverus/arcticfox-tools/README.md

 # arcticfox-tools

-Tools to manage artic fox database
+Tools to manage Arctic fox database

 Just clone / download this repository to use these tools.